treepeck/judo/README.md

 - `definitions.json` - defines the RabbitMQ user credentials, custom virtual<br/>
   host, exchange, queues, and bindings.
-- `rabbitmq.conf` - tells the RabbitMQ Docker image to load and use data from `definitions.json`.
+- `rabbit_mq.conf` - defines the RabbitMQ user credentials and tells the docker<br/>
+  image to load and use data from `definitions.json`.
 - `mysql.env` - defines the MySQL user credentials and database name.
 - `testdb.env` - defines the MySQL user credentials and database name for testdb.
 - `gatekeeper.env` - defines the AMQP URL for connecting to RabbitMQ and the URL<br/>